For Tomorrow (song): Increase in stature

-Like Modern Life is Rubbish, the album this song appears on, "For Tomorrow" has increased in stature since its release.
+Like Modern Life Is Rubbish, the album this song appears on, "For Tomorrow" has increased in stature since its release.
 The song charted at number 15 in a Time Out poll about the best songs about London, the magazine labelled the track as an "indie anthem".
 In addition, Mojo magazine chose this song in their "50 Greatest British Tracks Ever" list.
 In a blurtalk.com vote, For Tomorrow was voted fifth out of all of the band's singles, despite being the third lowest charting on its release.

 Music video

-The video, directed by Julien Temple, was filmed in a classic black and white style.
+The music video for "For Tomorrow", directed by British director Julien Temple, was filmed in a classic black and white style and featured Northern Irish actress Kathy Kiera Clarke.
 The video was shot entirely in London.
 Some repeated scenes include: